LeafStarIvy/digitalgardenLeaf/src/site/notes/Home Base.md

+> [!warning] ⚠️ Proper learning and study structure
+> 1. Projects
+> 2. Subject study
+> 3. Quotes
+> 4.

+Studying brain
+Studying Thinking patterns
+Sometimes understanding new perspectives
+Studying influences of feeling

+Sometimes studying from people and learning from them

+Sometimes learning about a subject like Switches and Firewalls/Fortigates

+Sometimes learning to pick up a new hobby.
+But sometimes a hobby or something I want to pick up could also be for a purpose of upping my skills and abilities in a broad way.

+1. I am thinking about maybe having a section that is important to: People, brains, Neural networks, efficiency, perspectives, feelings, Psychology.

+Could this one fit the gap of health and exercise?

+2. Another note for physical things like: Firewalls/Switches, Cars, House things, buildings, computers, technologies,

+3. Projects is something separate and that is fine.

+4. Bucket list of what I want to do or try in my life.
+Maybe add things to it with tags?
+: CPR,
-So, to the main point: I was saved by friends who knew CPR.
+Quora: So, to the main point: I was saved by friends who knew CPR.
 Go take a CPR class.
 Seriously, GO TAKE A CPR CLASS.
 You don't want to be fumbling around like an idiot if you face a situation like this.

+Maybe I should have notes that capture ideas I want to work out or start on.
+Something like: seeds I come across online and I keep in the pocket that is Obsidian to plant whenever I come too it.